-Istria, a heart-shaped peninsula located in the northern Adriatic, is the most visited region in Croatia.
-Istria is easily accessible by car from many European countries.
-Unlike the rest of Croatian coast, here you’ll find plenty of things to do all year around.
-This region is very popular among foodies, cyclists, and history aficionados.
+This heart-shaped peninsula located in the northern Adriatic, is the most visited region in Croatia.
+Istria riviera is easily accessible by car from many European countries.
+Istrian peninsula is very popular among foodies, cyclists, and history aficionados.

 Contents For Top things to do in Istria